A Regional Bus Service For All!

 Does my support person have to pay?

 A support person may travel free of charge when accompanying someone with a disability who has an identified medical requirement for support.
+A support person is an adult who accompanies a person with a permanent disability to assist with services that are not provided by the employees of that service.

 Are pets allowed on the bus?